-As an example, let’s say your current bill is $100,000 based on usage of 1,000,000 kWh and a rate of $0.10/kWh.
-If rates are going up by 5% (to $0.105/kWh), your bill will increase to $105,000 assuming the same 1,000,000 kWh consumption.
-However, if you first reduce consumption by 10% you are only going to see an increase of 5% on 900,000 kWh instead of 1,000,000 kWh.
+As an example, let’s say your current electricity bill is $100,000 based on usage of 1,000,000 kWh at a rate of $0.10/kWh.
+If rates increase by 5% (to $0.105/kWh), your bill will increase to $105,000 assuming the same 1,000,000 kWh consumption.
+However, if you first reduce electricity consumption by 10%, you will see the 5% rate increase on only 900,000 kWh instead of 1,000,000 kWh.
 This means your new bill will be $94,500.
 This is much better than the $105,000 it would have been with no efficiency measures!
-Figure 2 below graphically shows this.

-In states like Texas, much of the electric cost is based on when you use power and not just how much.
+Here in Texas, much of the electric cost is based on when you use power and not just how much.
 This means that using electricity on a weekday afternoon in the summer will cost you much more than the same electricity used in the winter.
 This often holds true even if you have a fixed price electric contract.

 How so?
 Your electric bill is composed of both demand charges (KW) and consumption charges (kWh).
 In a deregulated state like Texas, you can lock in fixed pricing from a variety of retailers on your consumption rate (kWh), but the demand rates are set by the utility (more on this in Strategy #3).
-Demand rates are designed to help limit demand during times of peak usage, like a hot summer afternoon, so the utility grid isn’t as strained.
+Demand rates are designed to help limit demand during times of peak usage, like a hot summer afternoon, so the utility grid isn’t strained.

 Due to the complex rate structures and timing involved, demand management is much more difficult than consumption management (Strategy #1).
 Once understood and implemented, however, you can greatly decrease your cost with little to no up-front financial investment.
 Reach out if this is a strategy you’d like help with.

-Let’s look at an example of a cash purchase: your building currently uses 1,000,000 kWh and you are paying $0.10/kWh.
+Let’s say your building currently uses 1,000,000 kWh and you are paying $0.10/kWh.
 Your current bill is $100k.
-You install a solar system that produces 250,000 kWh per year, 25% of your usage, with a PPA rate of $0.08/kwh.
-This means your grid purchase is only 750,000 kWh, so if grid electric rates go up 5%, it will only be a $3,750 increase instead of a $5,000 increase.
-Additionally, there is an immediate savings of 20% ($0.10 to $0.08) from the lower PPA rate.
+You install solar panels that produce 250,000 kWh per year, 25% of your usage, with a PPA rate of $0.08/kwh.
+This means you purchase only 750,000 kWh from the grid.
+If grid electric rates increase by 5%, your bill will only increase $3,750 instead of $5,000.
+In addition, you’re seeing an immediate savings of 20% ($0.10 to $0.08) from the lower PPA rate.

 What is even better about solar is that it also helps you with your demand management (see Strategy #2).
 In places like Texas, the solar panels produce the most when the grid is also strained the most (hot, sunny days in the middle of summer).
-Since you are offsetting more of your consumption during this time you get an extra boost of benefit by reducing those super expensive demand charges.
+Since you are offsetting more of your consumption during this time, you get an extra boost of benefit by reducing those super expensive demand charges.
 It is a double benefit of a well-designed solar system.

 Lastly, solar often has PPA rates that are lower than your current grid rate, yielding immediate savings from day one.
 Note that if you decide to purchase your solar system outright rather than leasing through a PPA the benefits are similar.
-Essentially your solar energy will be “free," and you’ll just be paying for the cost of the equipment, whether up-front or through a debt payment.
+Essentially your solar energy will be “free” and you’ll just be paying for the cost of the equipment, whether up-front or through a debt payment.